joelgratcyk/Lat-Long-to-What3Words-Map-URL-WP-Plugin/README.md

 * Joel Gratcyk (author)
 * MacGPT (contributor)

+## Thank the Author

+If this plugin has been useful to you and you'd like to thank the author please consider [buying him a beer](https://www.buymeabeer.com/joelg).

 ## License

 This plugin is released under the MIT License.
 See the [LICENSE](LICENSE) file for details.